 For each sub-course, learning outcomes are stated under "Course content".

 Course content

-The Digitalization and Management course, 15 credits, comprises two sub-courses.
-One of these covers digitalization and its impact on organisations and management in general, and one where the student chooses specialization in a specific field of application.
-The fields of application offered in this course are logistics and management accounting.
+The Logistics and Information Systems course, 15 credits, comprises two sub-courses.
+One of these covers digitalization and its impact on organizations and management in general and one specializes in logistics.